oddbird/oddleventy/content/work/adobe.md

 {{ embed.figure(
   data=before,
-  caption='All font-sizes started the same',
+  caption='All font-sizes started the same'
 ) }}

 We started with some js....